Comparing the performance of practical two-qubit gates for individual $^{171}$Yb ions in yttrium orthovanadate: Fidelity estimations and implementations

-In his scheme, similar to the previous approach, we employ two hyperfine levels in the ground state as qubit levels.
+In our simulations, we assume that the excitation pulses are perfect, allowing us to restrict our analysis to the interaction process.
+In this scheme, similar to the previous approach, we employ two hyperfine levels in the ground state as qubit levels.
 However, unlike the previous scheme, only a single hyperfine level in the excited state is required to serve as an auxiliary state.
 After qubit initialization, the transitions $\ket{\uparrow} \mapsto \ket{\uparrow'}$ of each ion should be brought into resonance with one another and with the cavity mode.
 A magnetic field gradient can tune the optical transitions of the ions into resonance with each other.
 On the other hand, to bring the cavity-ion system into resonance, the piezoelectric effect can be employed to adjust the cavity frequency relative to the transition frequency of the ions within it \cite{goswami2018theory}.
 When bringing the ions into resonance with each other, it should be noted that the laser field can couple both hyperfine qubit levels to the excited state.
-To avoid this this undesired coupling, the transition $\ket{\downarrow} \mapsto \ket{\uparrow'}$ should be detuned far from the cavity resonance.\\

-Photonic cavities have been fabricated in YVO crystals using ion beam milling, achieving a cavity-Yb ion coupling rate of $g = 2\pi \times 23$ MHz and a cavity decay rate of $\kappa=2\pi \times 30.7$ GHz \cite{kindem2020control}.
-For single Yb ions coupled to this cavity, a reduced optical lifetime of $2.27\mu$s have been measured \cite{kindem2020control}.
-However, the fabrication process poses a significant risk of crystal damage, making it a challenging method.
-An alternative approach involves designing a hybrid photonic crystal cavity system, where the cavity is fabricated separately and later transferred onto the crystal.
-For instance, a Gallium Arsenide (GaAs) photonic crystal cavity has been developed, demonstrating a reduced optical lifetime of $4.2 \mu$s corresponding to the Purcell factor of 179 for strongly coupled single Yb ions coupled to hybrid GaAs-YVO system \cite{wu2023near}.
+To avoid this this undesired coupling, the transition $\ket{\downarrow} \mapsto \ket{\uparrow'}$ should be detuned far from the cavity resonance.
+However, the currently available cavity designed for this system has a linewidth of $\kappa = 2\pi \times 30.7$ GHz \cite{kindem2020control}, which is relatively wide and effectively resonant with all hyperfine transitions within the $^2F_{5/2}(0) \leftrightarrow {}^2F_{7/2}(0)$ manifold.
+Nevertheless, some transitions are forbidden, while some are suppressed by polarization selection rules, and some are far off-resonant for the narrow-bandwidth incoming photon, whose bandwidth $\sigma_p$ is on the order of kHz to MHz.
+Furthermore, introducing a Purcell factor can enhance the cyclicity of the desired transition \cite{kindem2020control}.
+Together, these elements make the implementation of this scheme possible. \\